mem48/geocompr/main.md

 The `raster` file format (native to the `raster` package) is used when a file extension is missing or is invalid.

-Some raster file formats also accept additional creation options[^2].
+Some raster file formats also accept additional creation options with the `options` argument[^2].
 For example, in GeoTIFF you could specify a compress method using the `COMPRESS` option^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html]: